mailysvh/ChessASPAngular/README.md

 `AngularJS`

 - Make sure to download and install node.js and the above libraries
+- Import the libraries in the app.module.ts imports
 - Open a new terminal
-- Enter: 'npm install'
+&nbsp;&nbsp&nbsp;&nbsp;;- Enter: 'npm install'
-- Enter: 'ng serve'
+&nbsp;&nbsp;&nbsp;&nbsp;- Enter: 'ng serve'
-- Import the libraries in the app.module.ts imports.

 Make sure to read the specific readmes and the docs if you're not familiar with the technologies